Day-Glo Dreams

 Joseph, a year younger than his brother but always the extrovert of the pair, had just graduated from Berkeley High School and aspired to be a magician.
 According to Robert, he was “a master of sleight of hand,” whose favorite stunt was to drive the family’s Model T Ford around the block blindfolded.
 He was especially interested in the magician’s “black art,” whereby ultraviolet lights (known as black lights) are used to make fluorescent objects miraculously appear and disappear on a darkened stage.

-to avoid bright sunlight during his convalescence.
+Because of his damaged left eye, Robert had to avoid bright sunlight during his convalescence.
 His father turned the pharmacy basement into a darkroom so that he would have something to do as he recovered, but he didn’t use it much for photography.
 Instead, Joseph asked his brother to use his knowledge of chemistry to help him to intensify the fluorescent paints then available so that he might improve his act.

 One night, the two brothers explored their father’s drugstore with the ultraviolet light Joseph used for his tricks.
 Certain chemicals, they were fascinated to see, glowed incredibly brightly under the black light.
 Murine eye wash was particularly luminescent, and when they mixed it in the darkroom with an alcohol solution of white shellac paint, the result was their first good fluorescent yellow.
 Though it appeared white to the naked eye, under UV lights it shone with the intensity we associate with its visible successor: Day-Glo.

-the Pacific Coast Association of Magicians dropped out at the last minute, Joseph was invited to take his place.
+When a performer at the annual convention of the Pacific Coast Association of Magicians dropped out at the last minute, Joseph was invited to take his place.
 The brothers worked around the clock to fashion a costume and headdress from several hundred bits of paper that were heavily coated in the Murine-based dye.

 “In its presentation, the Balinese dancer appears out of a dark stage in a flash of brilliant light and dances in an exotic manner to fitting music,” the brothers wrote of the act:

 For a thunderous climax, she twists her body in agony and upraises her spectacular glowing hands with long fingernails as her head is slowly raised from her shoulders.
 [The fluorescent head was removed by another dancer, hidden behind the first in a black body suit.]
-She continues to dance but slowly falls to the floor,
+She continues to dance but slowly falls to the floor, her severed head following her about in a most startling manner.
+Suddenly the stage is dark.

 Joseph won the prize for the convention’s most outstanding effect, and the brothers began to sell his illusion.
 A letter addressed to one Kleeland the Magician offered it “packaged in a small bag” for $75.
 In later productions, the brothers introduced a fluorescent sword to decapitate the Balinese dancer and squirted fluorescent “blood” from the hole in her seemingly gaping neck.